Electric Grid Automation Guide: Explore Key Tools and Trends in Smart Power Networks

 What is electric grid automation?

-Why is grid automation important for renewable energy?
+Why is it important for renewable energy?

-What role does AI play in grid automation?
+What role does AI play?

 Is grid automation secure?